-The Anne Frank House can permanently or temporarily refuse admission to the visitor who, during one or more visits to a Dutch museum complex, has intentionally damaged an object or if there is other justifiable apprehension that the visitor will cause damage; the museum shall in any case be entitled to subject such a visitor, during all his/her visits, to the measures stated in Article 3.6 of the Terms and Conditions for Visiting.
-The visitor must be immediately and justifiably notified, if possible in writing, of the decision to deny admission.
+The Anne Frank House can permanently or temporarily refuse admission to a visitor who, during one or more visits to a Dutch museum complex, has intentionally damaged an object or if there is other justifiable apprehension that the visitor will cause damage; the museum shall in any case be entitled to subject such a visitor, during all his/her visits, to the measures stated in Article 4.6 of the Terms and Conditions for Visiting.
+The visitor must be immediately notified, if possible in writing, of the decision to deny admission.

-In the event that the Floor Manager of the Anne Frank House, who should be recognizable as such, judges that the conduct of a visitor is in violation of the directives or conditions as stated in Articles 3.2, 3.3, 3.5, 3.6, 3.7 and 3.8, the visitor can be denied further admission to the museum complex, without the visitor retaining any right of reimbursement of the admission fee or any other costs incurred.
+In the event that the management of the Anne Frank House, who should be recognizable as such, judges that the conduct of a visitor is in violation of the directives or conditions as stated in Articles 4.2, 4.3, 4.5, 4.6, 4.7 and 4.8, the visitor can be denied further admission to the museum complex, without the visitor retaining any right of reimbursement of the admission fee or any other costs incurred.

 There is camera surveillance in the Anne Frank House.
-Camera images will be retained for seven days.
-The museum thus complies with the legal obligations arising from the General Data Protection Regulation and in accordance with ‘Autoriteit Persoonsgegevens’ (Authority Personal Data) directives.
+Camera images will be retained for fourteen days.
+The museum thus complies with the legal obligations arising from the General Data Protection Regulation and in accordance with ‘Autoriteit Persoonsgegevens’ (Data Protection Authority) directives.
 Where an incident has been recorded, e.g. a criminal offence, which has or may have serious consequences, the images will be retained until the incident has been closed.
-Camera images will be made available to the police if the Anne Frank House sees cause for this, In conformity with the ‘Wet Politiegevens’ (Law Police Data).
+Camera images will be made available to the police if the Anne Frank House sees cause for this, in conformity with the ‘Wet Politiegevens’ (Police Data Act).

 The Anne Frank House can allow photo and film reports to be made in the Anne Frank House by third parties.
 This material can be used for publicity purposes on the website, social media channels, in folders and in similar ways.
 By entering the Anne Frank House visitors declare that they agree to the publication of this material.
-Visitors who object to the publication of visual materials in which they can be identified, can use the contact form to let us know.
-In that case, the Anne Frank House will make every effort to prevent further publication of the material.
+If visitors object to the publication of images in which they are recognisable, they can notify the Anne Frank House of this by completing the form that is attached to these Terms and Conditions, or by sending an email to firstname.lastname@example.org.
+In that case the Anne Frank House will endeavour to prevent further publication of the material.

-The cloak room is mandatory for objects larger that A4 size, umbrella’s, buggy´s, prams and overcoats.
+The cloakroom is mandatory for objects larger than A4 size, umbrellas, buggies, prams and overcoats.
 The Anne Frank House can refuse to store large bags and rucksacks.
 The Anne Frank House accepts no liability for loss or damage to goods which the visitor has handed in.
-The cloak room regulation is available at the cloak room desk.
+The cloakroom regulations are available at the cloakroom desk.

-The Anne Frank House shall do everything possible to ensure that a visit to the museum complex or the exhibitions and activities organised by the Anne Frank House proceed in accordance with the publicised programme; this including the responsibility to inform the public as best as possible about a total, partial or premature closing of the museum complex and/or exhibitions organised by the Anne Frank House.
-Furthermore, the Anne Frank House shall inform the public about hindrances caused by maintenance work, rebuilding or the arranging / rearranging of areas.
+The Anne Frank House shall do everything possible to ensure that a visit to the museum complex or the exhibitions and activities organised by the Anne Frank House proceed in accordance with the publicised program; this including the responsibility to inform the public as best as possible about a total, partial or premature closing of the museum complex and/or exhibitions organised by the Anne Frank House.
+Furthermore, the Anne Frank House shall inform the public about hindrances caused by maintenance work, rebuilding or the arranging/rearranging of areas.
 The visitor can never derive a claim for compensation from this.

-c. a visit will not be disrupted by nuisance or inconvenience caused by other visitors such as noise, inappropriate behaviour, theft, and molestation;
+a visit will not be disrupted by nuisance or inconvenience caused by other visitors such as noise, inappropriate behaviour, theft and molestation;

-Complaints about the handling of requests for reclamation with regard to the agreement between the Anne Frank House and the visitor must occur in writing and reach the Anne Frank House within six weeks of the visit.
+Complaints about the handling of requests for reclamation with regard to the agreement between the Anne Frank House and the visitor must be submitted in writing and reach the Anne Frank House within six weeks of the visit.
 Complaints submitted after this period will not be taken under consideration.

-It is entirely up to the discretion of the management of the Anne Frank House to determine whether complaints, submitted via the complaint form, shall result in repayment of the price of the admission ticket.
+It is entirely at the discretion of the management of the Anne Frank House to determine whether complaints submitted via the complaint form shall result in repayment of the price of the admission ticket.

 Liability in the Museum

-The Anne Frank House accepts liability only insofar as it appears in this Article.
-The total liability of the Anne Frank House for direct damage is limited to compensation for the maximum price of the admission ticket, or in the event that this amount is higher, to the eventual sum paid out to the Anne Frank House by its insurance company.
+The Anne Frank House accepts liability only insofar as it is stipulated in this Article.
+The total liability of the Anne Frank House for direct damage is limited to compensation for the maximum price of the admission ticket, or in the event that this amount is higher, to the sum paid out to the Anne Frank House by its insurance company in this respect.